weynsee/rack-page_caching/README.md

 [![Dependency Status](https://gemnasium.com/weynsee/rack-page_caching.svg)](https://gemnasium.com/weynsee/rack-page_caching)

 Rack::PageCaching is a Rack middleware that aids in static page caching.
-It serves the same purpose as [page caching in Rails](https://github.com/rails/actionpack-page_caching) and was designed to be a drop-in replacement to Rails page caching.
+It serves the same purpose as [Rails page caching](https://github.com/rails/actionpack-page_caching) and was designed to be a drop-in replacement for it.

 Rack::PageCaching provides a few differences from Rails page caching.
 It is implemented as a Rack middleware, which means transformations done on the